Kevin Paredes

-Career
+Club career

 Loudoun United

-Paredes played his first professional match with Loudoun United FC on September 25, 2019, subbing in the 68th minute of the team's 4-1 win over the Swope Park Rangers.
+Paredes played his first professional match with Loudoun United FC on September 25, 2019, subbing in the 68th minute of the team's 4–1 win over the Swope Park Rangers.

 D.C.
 United

 On January 17, 2020, Paredes signed with Loudoun's parent club D.C.
 United and became the club's 14th Homegrown Player signing.
 Paredes got his first playing time with D.C.
 United later that year, during a July 18 match against the New England Revolution in the MLS is Back Tournament, where he entered the game in the 88th minute as a substitute.
 He contributed his first MLS assist on October 24, serving Gelmin Rivas's stoppage time winner in a 2–1 win over Atlanta United.

 Paredes scored his first MLS goal on July 3, 2021, in a record-breaking 7–1 win against Toronto FC at home.

 Wolfsburg

 On January 28, 2022, Paredes signed with VfL Wolfsburg of the German Bundesliga, becoming the fourth homegrown player from D.C.
 United to transfer to Europe.
-The transfer fee was reported to be around $7,350,000.
+The transfer fee was reported to be around $7.35 million.

-In April 9, 2022, Paredes made his debut for Wolfsburg against Arminia Bielefeld.
+On April 9, Paredes made his debut for Wolfsburg against Arminia Bielefeld.
+He scored his first Bundesliga goal for Wolfsburg on January 28, 2023, as a substitute in a 2–1 loss to Werder Bremen.

-Paredes scored his first Bundesliga goal for Wolfsburg on January 28th, 2023, after being subbed on in a 2-1 loss to SV Werder Bremen.
+In August 2024, Paredes suffered a broken foot during preseason training causing him to miss much of the season and only making two appearances during the year.
+He underwent surgery on his foot during the summer of 2025, after reaggravating the injury, causing him to miss the first couple months of the 2025–26 season.